 There are four main attractions in Italy on the map.
 Rome, Venice, and Florence make up the three most-visited cities, and the little villages of the Cinque Terre are the most popular rural attraction.

-Major cities and towns in Italy are linked by rail lines.
-Trains usually drop passengers in the middle of a city, and that's usually where the historic core is found, the place you want to be.
+Major cities and towns in Italy are linked by rail lines, which is usually the recommended way to get between the larger ones.
+Trains usually drop passengers in the middle of a city, and that's usually where the historic core is found--the place you want to be.
 To plan a rail trip, see our Rail Map and Transportation Guide.

 If planning a rail trip seems too daunting and you don't wish to drive, check out Viator's Extended tours.
 From the big cities you can take 1-3 day excursions to many popular destinations.